Every professional displayed on Counselling Directory has been independently

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I offer a free 15 minute introductory phone consultation where I can answer any questions you may have and I can find out more about you and your needs and how I might be able to support you.

 Sessions are weekly and 50 minutes long.
-Session fees are £50 and payment can be made by cash or card on the day.
+Session fees are £60 and payment is by bank transfer prior to the session.